 Greg has over 20 years’ experience as a dispute resolution and litigation lawyer.
 He specialises in complex commercial and corporate disputes and litigation.
 He also specialises in regulatory disputes and litigation, commissions of inquiry and administrative law.

-Greg acts for Australian and foreign clients across a wide range of industries, including government, property & real estate, technology, media, & communications.
+Greg acts for Australian and foreign clients across a wide range of industries, including government, property and real estate, technology, media, and communications.
 His clients include Commonwealth government agencies, technology, media and communications companies, professional services firms, manufacturers, mining companies, property developers and owners of real estate assets.